 My friend’s dog Biscuit LOVES fabric dog toys.
-They toss them around in the air and sometimes use them as a pillow.
+She tosses them around in the air and sometimes use them as a pillow.

-If your dog is like Biscuit, then making them adorable homemade dog toys out of scraps will be fun for your dog and if you are a crafty person – fun for you too!
+If your dog is like Biscuit, then making them adorable homemade dog toys out of scrap pieces of fabric with an easy printable dog toy pattern will be fun for your dog and if you are a crafty person – fun for you too!